metalknightsFTC/metalknightsFTC.github.io/pages/how-to-use-markdown.markdown

 you can set both `height` and `width`, or one or the other.

-**the above also works with videos, although those should go on youtube. see bellow.**
+**the above also works with videos, although those should go on YouTube. see bellow.**

 ## Videos

-you can embed a youtube video with the following code:
+you can embed a YouTube video with the following code:
 {%raw%}
 `{%- include widgets/youtube-player.html video='the video's ID' -%}`
 {%endraw%}
 	{%- include widgets/youtube-player.html video='rR4gR4l2XA8' -%}

+# Further Reading

+the only things on this page that are specific to our website is the YouTube embedding stuff. a more exhaustive source on markdown is available [Here.](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)